 Hummingbirds are wonderful birds to enjoy in the yard, but it is impossible to be satisfied with just one hovering visitor.
 What birder wouldn't want a charm of hummingbirds at his or her feeders?
 Fortunately, it is relatively easy to attract a flock of hummingbirds to a feeding station if the setup has been created with multiple birds in mind.

 Hummingbirds are not generally gregarious and do not normally travel in flocks, but they can congregate in surprisingly large numbers where food is abundant.
-Flocks are even more prominent just before peak migration periods, when hummingbirds enter hyperphagia to gain weight in fat stores that will become their migration fuel.
+Flocks are even more prominent just before peak migration periods when hummingbirds gain weight in fat stores that will become their migration fuel.

-At an established, reliable food source – whether it is a field of nectar-rich flowers or a generous, well-known feeding station – it is not impossible to have a flock of dozens of hummingbirds feeding at once.
+At an established, reliable food source, whether it is a field of nectar-rich flowers or a generous, well-known feeding station, it is not impossible to have dozens of hummingbirds feeding at once.

 When so many hummingbirds gather in the same small area, however, they can be territorial and aggressive, and dominant birds may attempt to chase other hummingbirds away, denying other birds the chance to feed and using up their own energy with that aggression.
 A well-designed hummingbird feeding station, however, will attract many hummingbirds while accommodating all their needs and minimizing rivalries so all the birds can benefit.

 There are many different tactics that can help attract greater numbers of hummingbirds to the yard.
 Birders who regularly feed flocks of hummingbirds will have:

 Using several feeders provides more space for hummingbirds to feed.
 The feeders can be combined in groups to attract the birds' attention, and several feeding stations, each with multiple feeders, can be positioned throughout the same yard.
 While one bird may defend a single feeding station, it will be less likely to defend multiple positions, which will give more birds the opportunity to take a sip.